Vaibhavgp7/Productivity_Manager/README.md

 A simple FLutter app that will help users to manage their taks and schedule reminders.

-Built with Dart, Flutter and Firebase and sqflite.
+Built with Dart, Flutter, Firebase and sqflite.

 # Android Screenshots of the Application